GabrielHenB/GabrielHenB/README.md

 - 👋 Hi, I’m Gabriel, a computer engineering student.

-- 👀 I’m interested in software development, on web or mobile.
-I also like learning computer security and computer graphics as well.
+- 👀 I’m interested on software development, mostly web and mobile.
+I also like learning computer security as well.

-- I have basic knowledge in the following languages/frameworks: Java, C, HTML, CSS, JavaScript, SQL, Bootstrap(framework).
+- I have knowledge in the following languages/frameworks: Java, PHP, C, HTML, CSS, JavaScript, SQL(mySQL), Bootstrap(framework), jQuery.

 - 📫 How to reach me:
 - LinkedIn: https://www.linkedin.com/in/gabriel-braz-4a6b06224/